 Explicitly numbered elements

 An explicitly numbered element has its number determined in the Expression itself in the form of a number sub-element.
-The number part of the identifiers of such elements corresponds to the stripping of all punctuation, separations as well as redundant characters in the content of the <num> element.
+The number part of the identifiers of such elements corresponds to the stripping of all final punctuation, meaningless separations as well as redundant characters in the content of the <num> element.
 The representation is case-sensitive.
 For instance, if article 12 contains <num>Art.
 12 bis</num> then the number part of the identifier will be “12bis”.
 It is the job of the author of the Manifestation to determine whether the numbering expressed in the <num> element is global (i.e., it starts at 1 at the beginning of the document) or local (i.e., it restarts at 1 inside or after every instance of an intermediate element).
 This is usually made clear within every legal tradition and usually can be established by briefly examining a few or even just one document in its original form.

 Implicitly numbered elements.